 How to Make the an Advent Calendar out of Felt

-I was excited to get work on the homemade Advent calendar.
+I was excited to get to work on the homemade Advent calendar.
 I started with the background and large pieces and worked my way down to the ornaments.

 Making the Background and Tree